mhmzdev/portfolio/README.md

 - You will be needing [Go live][go-live-link] extension in case you want to run this locally on VS Code.
 - Otherwise, you can simply open `index.html` file, make changes and refresh the page to see effect

+### 📝 Data
+- Just update files in `src/data/` accordingly and you'll be seeing effect on the FE.
+Except for the About section, that needs to be fixed from `index.html`

 ### 👀 Look'n Feel
 Here is some look'n feel from the implementation